-Exhibit 11: Timeliness of Differential Responses Dashboard Example
+Exhibit 14: Timeliness of Differential Responses Dashboard Example

-A metric to show unititiated and unapproved DRs has been added to the Timeliness of DRs dashboard (see Exhibit 11) This metric was added to visualize the status of the Pending DRs.
+A metric to show uninitiated and unapproved DRs has been added to the Timeliness of DRs dashboard.
+This metric was added to visualize the status of the Pending DRs.

 There are two categories: Pending FSW Initiations and Pending Supervisor Approval.